spsforks/QB64-Wiki/VARPTR$.md

 ## Example(s)

-*Example 1:* How VARPTR$ reads consecutive values from memory.
+How VARPTR$ reads consecutive values from memory.

 ```vb